Mathis Suray

-Mathis Suray (born 26 July 2001) is a Belgian footballer who plays for Dutch club Go Ahead Eagles.
+Mathis Suray (born 26 July 2001) is a Belgian footballer who plays for club Go Ahead Eagles.

 Club career

 He came through the youth academy at R.S.C.
 Anderlecht, with his contract expiring in the summer of 2020.
 The club reported that they wanted to extend his stay and loan him out to gain playing experience, but both parties were unable to reach an agreement on terms.
-In September 2020, he joined Dordrecht from Anderlecht, signing a three-year contract.
-He made his debut for the club in a 2-0 away loss in the Eerste Divisie against Top Oss on 5 October 2020.
-He scored his first goals for the club the following year, with a brace of goals in a 4-2 away defeat to FC Volendam in the Eerste Divisie on 29 October 2021.
+In September 2020, he joined Dutch club Dordrecht from Anderlecht, signing a three-year contract.
+He made his debut for the club in a 2–0 away loss in the Eerste Divisie against Top Oss on 5 October 2020.
+He scored his first goals for the club the following year, with a brace of goals in a 4–2 away defeat to FC Volendam in the Eerste Divisie on 29 October 2021.

 On 16 May 2024, Suray agreed to sign for Eredivisie side Go Ahead Eagles on a contract until 2027.
-He made his debut for the club on 1 August 2024 in the UEFA Conference League against Norwegian club SK Brann.
-He played in the final of the KNVB Cup as Go Ahead Eagles won the trophy for the first time in their history, winning on penalties against AZ Alkmaar on 21 April 2025.
-The game had ended 1-1 in normal time after Go Ahead Eagles scored a 98th minute equaliser.
+He made his debut for the club on 1 August 2024 in a UEFA Conference League match against Norwegian club SK Brann.
+He played in the final of the KNVB Cup as Go Ahead Eagles clinched the trophy for the first time in their history, winning on penalties against AZ Alkmaar on 21 April 2025.
+The game had ended 1–1 following regulation time after Go Ahead Eagles scored a 98th-minute equaliser.
 Suray's compatriot and Go Ahead Eagles goalkeeper Jari De Busser had saved a penalty in regulation time from AZ's Irish striker Troy Parrott but VAR intervened and ordered it to be retaken after ruling Suray had strayed into the penalty area prior to the kick.